The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 These laws and outrageous mob violence against black southerners led Republicans to call for a more dramatic Reconstruction.
 So when Johnson announced that the southern states had been restored, congressional Republicans refused to seat delegates from the newly reconstructed states.

 Republicans in Congress responded with a spate of legislation aimed at protecting freedmen and restructuring political relations in the South.
 Many Republicans were keen to grant voting rights for freedmen in order to build a new powerful voting bloc.
-Some Republicans, like United States Congressman Thaddeus Stevens, believed in racial equality, but the majority were motivated primarily by the interest of their political party.
+Some Republicans, like U.S. congressman Thaddeus Stevens, believed in racial equality, but the majority were motivated primarily by the interest of their political party.
 The only way to protect Republican interests in the South was to give the vote to the hundreds of thousands of black men.
 Republicans in Congress responded to the codes with the Civil Rights Act of 1866, the first federal attempt to constitutionally define all American-born residents (except Native peoples) as citizens.
 The law also prohibited any curtailment of citizens’ “fundamental rights.”8

 The Fourteenth Amendment developed concurrently with the Civil Rights Act to ensure its constitutionality.
 The House of Representatives approved the Fourteenth Amendment on June 13, 1866.
 Section One granted citizenship and repealed the Taney Court’s infamous Dred Scott (1857) decision.
 Moreover, it ensured that state laws could not deny due process or discriminate against particular groups of people.
 The Fourteenth Amendment signaled the federal government’s willingness to enforce the Bill of Rights over the authority of the states.